chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 inception_alg
 _____________

-Controls the streamer inception algorithm (for computing the :math:`K` integral).
+Controls the discharge inception algorithm (for computing the :math:`K` integral).
 This should be specified in the form

 .. code-block:: text